tanfwong/rfsoc_notes/_sources/ch1/workflow.md

 * The tradeoffs for adopting VAADF are potential losses in flexibility of the implementation architecture and in PL utilization efficiency.
-Nonetheless, these potential losses are rather negligible for us since we will not be interested in developing interfaces to other peripherals, and the adoption of VAADF allows us to focus on the "DSP stuff" in our development.
+Nonetheless, these potential losses are rather acceptable for us since we will not be interested in developing interfaces to other peripherals, and the adoption of VAADF allows us to focus on the "DSP stuff" in our development.